AniketMessiBeast/2DA1201Y---Datasheet-Extraction-and-Device-Fabrication/Stage1/report.md

 In this section, we discuss the critical aspect of **Ohmic contact formation**, which ensures minimal resistance between the metal contacts and the semiconductor layers.
 The materials and techniques used to achieve proper Ohmic contact for the emitter, base, and collector terminals are highlighted, including:
    - Metal-semiconductor interface properties.
    - Contact resistance minimization strategies.
-   - Fabrication techniques such as deposition and annealing for forming reliable contacts.

 ### 6. Voltage Follower Circuit Design
 To illustrate the practical application of the extracted parameters, we propose a **Voltage Follower Circuit** using the 2DA1201Y PNP BJT.
-This simple circuit serves as an example of how the BJT can be used in an analog amplification scenario.
-Key aspects discussed include:
-   - Circuit topology and biasing points.
-   - Stability and gain characteristics.
-   - Design considerations to optimize performance based on the extracted parameters from the previous sections.